vinspdb/ImagePPMiner/README.md

 # ImagePPMiner

-Code for reproducing results reported in the following paper:

-Using Convolutional Neural Networks for Predictive Process Analytics - 2019 International Conference on Process Mining (ICPM)
+This project is the implementation of ImagePPMiner approach described in the paper Using Convolutional Neural Networks for Predictive Process Analytics - 2019 International Conference on Process Mining (ICPM).